ShabinaP/NASA-image-search/README.md

 ### If I had more time I would:
 - Add animation to the images so it is visually appealing (e.g: on hovering over the images, a short description would appear)
-- Add a filter function to sort images
+- Add a filter function to sort images (e.g: date photo was taken, oldest to newest)
 - Deploy the app via Heroku/Github Pages

 ### React technical task - NASA Image Search Project
 - Project built as part of the Manchester Codes bootcamp
+- Author: Shabina Patel
 - Email: shabina-patel@hotmail.com
 - Github profile: ShabinaP